natzar/pythonSimpleCrawlerBot/README.md

 Create a MySql database and import database.sql.

-IMPORTANT: Insert the first domain to start with.
+IMPORTANT: Insert the first domain to start with and the bot will now also check if the domain is potentially available for registration by detecting HTTP errors.

 ### 3. Install the dependencies